gamma-opt/DecisionProgramming.jl/docs/src/examples/pig-breeding.md

 ### Probabilities

 We define probability distributions for all chance nodes.
 For the first health node, the probability distribution is defined over its two states $ill$ and $healthy$.
-The probability that pig is ill in the first month is
+The probability that the pig is ill in the first month is

 $$ℙ(h_1 = ill)=0.1.$$